What we do

 Help Us Make a Difference Where We Live

-YWCA Central Carolinas is a nonprofit dedicated to a mission of eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
+YWCA Central Carolinas is a nonprofit on a mission to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.
 Located in the heart of Charlotte on Park Road, YWCA has been a part of Charlotte’s history since 1902.

-Behind our building on Park Road, we built 10 townhomes to provide safe, affordable, transitional housing and intensive support services for homeless families with minor children in a program called Families Together (FT).
+Behind our building on Park Road, we built 10 townhomes to provide safe, affordable, transitional housing and intensive support services for families facing homelessness with minor children in a program called Families Together (FT).

 As part of the program, families have access to services including: case management; computer instruction; career counseling; financial planning services, educational workshops, access to our fitness center and social activities for up to 18 months.